Hi, I’m Katie, and I’m a reusable snack bag junkie.

 The plastic coating on the inside is starting to flake off quite seriously, and we had to take them out of commission because I didn’t want little pieces of polyurethane getting in my kids’ food and mouths.

 So disappointing!
-It is happening to both of the bags we have, and this is only after two years of ownership.
+It is happening to both of the bags we have, and this was only after two years of ownership.
 We don’t really wash them much at all in the laundry, I would guess only 2-4 times total.
 They were great bags and easy to use and ones we grabbed often, but I really can’t recommend them if they won’t last longer than a few years. 🙁

-neat-os: Uh oh…
+Neat-os: Uh oh…

 - You can see through the bag without opening it, which is one advantage over just about every reusable snack bag we tested here.